 2. Loan Approval and Terms

-• Interest rates are generally higher than traditional mortgages due to the short-term nature of the loan.
+Interest rates are typically higher than traditional mortgages due to the short-term nature of the loan.

-• Lenders may charge arrangement fees, valuation fees, and exit fees.
+Common costs may include arrangement fees, valuation fees, and exit fees.

 3. Funds Disbursement

-Upon approval, funds are typically released within a few days to weeks, much faster than traditional mortgage financing.
+Once approved, funds are usually released within days or weeks, making it significantly faster than traditional mortgage lending.

 4. Repayment